PSA: A novel optimization algorithm based on survival rules of porcellio scaber: Porcellio scaber-inspired algorithm design

 which can be rewritten as

-Evidently, by (\ref{eq.1}), each porcellio scaber will finally stay at the same position with the best environmental condition among all their initial positions $\mathbf{x}^{0}_i$.
+Evidently, according to (\ref{eq.1}), each porcellio scaber will finally stay at the same position with the best environmental condition among all their initial positions $\mathbf{x}^{0}_i$.
 With only the aggregation behavior, porcellio scaber cannot live in case that they are initially placed at bad environment.
 Studies show that, each porcellio scaber has the propensity to explore novel environments \cite{6}.
 Thus, the actual movement of each porcellio scaber is a weighted result of aggregation and the propensity to explore novel environments.
-By considering this behaviour, we modify the model (\ref{eq.1}) and present the following PSA update rule:
+By considering this behavior, we modify the model (\ref{eq.1}) and present the following PSA update rule to solve the problem :

 where $p$ is a function to map the fitness of a porcellio scaber to an action strength.
 A simple choice is $p=f(\mathbf{x}^k_i+\tau)$.
 As verified in our extensive experiments, the following normalized fitness can achieve better performance: